IcemanJT/Labyrinth/README.md

 d       -  Generates a maze using the depth-first search algorithm
 p      -  Generates a maze using the prim algorithm
 k      -  Generates a maze using the Kruskal algorithm
-a      - generates a maze using the Aldous-Broder algorithm
 r       - resets the maze
 q       - quits the program
 s       - set fps to 0, skip button